 New research increasingly shows that prioritising individual wellbeing has a positive ripple effect across organisations, improving innovation, collaboration and social impact capacity—that is, wellbeing inspires welldoing.

-This article series, presented by The Wellbeing Project in partnership with the Skoll Foundation, Stanford Social Innovation Review, and India Development Review, explores the integral yet often overlooked link between individual wellbeing and transformational social change.
+This article series, presented by The Wellbeing Project in partnership with the Skoll Foundation, Stanford Social Innovation Review, India Development Review, and Schwab Foundation (sister organization of the World Economic Forum), explores the integral yet often overlooked link between individual wellbeing and transformational social change.
 Contributors include researchers, funders, practitioners and innovators from around the world who share their personal journeys, strategies and practical advice relating to inner wellbeing.

 This series aims to be a resource for all those in the social change sector looking to nurture greater individual, organisational and societal wellbeing and welldoing.

 Shattered Inside: How My Work As a Social...

 What it takes to be an ‘Abundant Leader’

 How Covid-19 Clarifies the Need for Inner Wellbeing...

 Addressing the critiques of wellbeing

 This is how wellbeing drives social change

 A new myth of the social enterpreneur